Safety

 Throughout this guide, "street skating" is used in the literal sense; i.e., getting about town on city streets on one's skates.

 But while we have enormous respect for the ability of cab drivers to avoid hitting cyclists, skaters of all types, scooter riders, and other cars, the movement of taxis is (perhaps as a consequence) notoriously unpredictable.
-And then there are the take-out food delivery guys, who all too often ride their lightless and apparently brakeless bicycles the wrong way down one-way streets.
+And then there are the take-out food deliveristas, who all too often ride their lightless and apparently brakeless bicycles the wrong way down one-way streets.

 The moral of the story is... well actually, there are several of them: